Animiiexe/playplex/README.md

 9. [License](#license)

 ## Introduction
-Welcome to the Gaming Portal App!
+Welcome to the Playplex.io!
 This app offers six exciting single-player games, providing hours of entertainment.
 Built with HTML, CSS, and JavaScript, it features a user-friendly interface and smooth gameplay experience.

 ## Features
 - Six unique single-player games